 and reduced growth of the capillary vessels sprouting from human breast tumor

-explants and, at increased concentrations, the noni caused existing vessels to
+explants and, at increased concentrations, the noni caused existing vessels in tumors to rapidly degenerate.

 Identification credit: Navendu Pāgé